There are several reasons why you DON’T want Nigerian Dwarf Goats, here are my Top 9 Reasons.

 Goats in heat are loud (see “noise” below), can be aggressive, want attention, try to escape, personality changes, and they will try to mate anything and everything.

-Males and females should not be kept together unless the male is fixed.
+Males and female goats should not be kept together unless the male is fixed.

 Nigerian Dwarf Goats have the highest level of butterfat content of all the other milking breeds.

-The high butterfat lends to it’s a rich, creamy and sweet taste that people love.
+The high butterfat lends to its rich, creamy and sweet taste that people love.

 However, they are not heavy producers.